-According to pages 131-132 of Making Laws, House Research Department, 2018:
+According to pages 11-12 of Making Laws: Committee Proceedings from the Minnesota House Research Department:

 "A committee is not required to consider, still less to report, every bill referred to it.
 Many bills proceed no further than introduction and referral to a committee; they are never heard of again.
 Others emerge from one committee only to founder in another.

-A committee hearing on a referred bill is not automatic.
-The author must ask for one.
-Some bills do not get a hearing because the author decides not to request one or push strongly for one.
 An author is not entitled to a hearing on request.
 The committee chair decides and may refuse.
 Some chairs find this easier than others, but almost every chair, however amiable, denies some bills a hearing.
 A chair may refuse for simple lack of time; the limited session period does not permit a hearing on every introduced bill, and a chair may consider one bill more important than another.
-A chair may decide that a bill is not ripe for legislative decision for some reason--a pending federal action, a court case, a forthcoming government report on the subject.
-A chair simply may oppose a bill on its merits, or, conclude that a majority of the members of the committee are opposed, making a hearing pointless."
+A chair may decide that a bill is not ripe for legislative decision for some reason — a pending federal action, a court case, a forthcoming government report on the subject.
+A chair simply may oppose a bill on its merits or conclude that a majority of the members of the committee are opposed, making a hearing pointless."